 If you have successfully completed any first or second year Science or Engineering courses with a minimum grade of A, and are interested in tutoring, we look forward to receiving an application from you.

 Peer Tutoring is a Bethune College service that aims to help students in Science and/or Engineering gain an enhanced understanding of the concepts and material presented in class.
 Peer Tutors are volunteer, undergraduate students who have performed admirably in the courses that they tutor and aim to assist students to the best of their ability.

-We are recruiting Peer Tutors for any of the following courses:
+We typically recruit Peer Tutors for any of the following courses:

 - BIOL 1000, 1001, 2020, 2021, 2040

 - CHEM 1000, 1001, 2020, 2021

 - MATH 1013, 1014, 1025, 1300, 1310, 1505, 1510, 1520